SethHibpshman/Counter-Game/README.md

 ### Reset Behavior

-At any point — during the game or on the winner screen — **holding both buttons simultaneously for 2 seconds** resets the device back to the countdown sequence.
+At any point, during the game or on the winner screen, **holding both buttons simultaneously for 2 seconds** resets the device back to the countdown sequence.

 ## System Design